Kakamay Movement

 Empowering Hands.
 Building Inclusive Futures.

-Kakamay Movement is a nonprofit organization committed to building a more inclusive Philippines where Deaf individuals have equal access to communication, education, employment, public services, disaster preparedness, and meaningful participation in society.
+Kakamay Movement is a nonprofit organization dedicated to advocating for the Deaf community and building a more inclusive Philippines where Deaf individuals enjoy equal access to communication, education, employment, public services, disaster preparedness, and meaningful societal participation.

-Officially founded on August 8, 2023, Kakamay Movement builds upon more than 20 years of experience working alongside the Deaf community.
-Before becoming Kakamay Movement, the initiative began during the pandemic as Filipino Sign Language for the Filipino Deaf, delivering online FSL training to bridge communication gaps between Deaf and hearing communities.
-It has since evolved into a nationwide movement focused on systems change, inclusive education, workforce development, disaster resilience, and cross-sector collaboration.
+Officially founded on August 8, 2023, Kakamay Movement builds on over 20 years of experience working alongside the Deaf community.
+Initially launched during the pandemic as Filipino Sign Language for the Filipino Deaf, the initiative provided online FSL training to bridge communication gaps between Deaf and hearing communities.
+It has since transformed into a nationwide movement committed to advocacy for Deaf empowerment, inclusive education, workforce development, disaster resilience, and cross-sector collaboration.

-A defining moment in this journey was the organization’s exposure through its Pinoy Big Brother (PBB) stint, which brought Filipino Sign Language and Deaf inclusion into mainstream national awareness.
-This visibility helped elevate Deaf advocacy into a national conversation on accessibility, representation, and communication rights, strengthening public understanding that inclusion must be structural, rights-based, and systemic rather than symbolic.
+A pivotal moment in this journey was the organization's exposure through its Pinoy Big Brother (PBB) participation, which elevated Filipino Sign Language and Deaf inclusion into mainstream national awareness.
+This visibility promoted Deaf advocacy as a crucial part of conversations surrounding accessibility, representation, and communication rights, emphasizing that inclusion should be structural, rights-based, and systemic rather than merely symbolic.

-At the core of Kakamay Movement is the belief that communication is a fundamental human right.
-Removing communication barriers enables Deaf individuals to access education, healthcare, employment, public services, emergency response, and civic participation on equal terms.
+At the heart of Kakamay Movement lies the belief that communication is a fundamental human right.
+By removing communication barriers, we empower Deaf individuals to access education, healthcare, employment, public services, emergency response, and civic participation on equal footing.

-Through partnerships with government agencies, local government units (LGUs), academic institutions, corporations, healthcare providers, faith-based organizations, and civil society organizations, Kakamay Movement implements programs that transform systems and promote accessibility at scale.
+Through collaborations with government agencies, local government units (LGUs), educational institutions, corporations, healthcare providers, faith-based organizations, and civil society organizations, Kakamay Movement implements programs that drive systemic change and promote accessibility at scale.

-We collaborate closely with institutions such as TESDA, Tarlac State University (TSU), the University of the Philippines Resilience Institute (UPRI) – Project NOAH, and other national stakeholders to advance inclusive education, workforce development, and disaster resilience.
+We work closely with partners such as TESDA, Tarlac State University (TSU), and the University of the Philippines Resilience Institute (UPRI) – Project NOAH to further advance inclusive education, workforce development, and disaster resilience.

 Advancing the United Nations Sustainable Development Goals (SDGs)